 ― Italo Calvino, The Distance of the Moon

-In 2022, I began making Salt Forms, sculptures that developed like photographs and read like tidal maps.
-I soaked steel in ocean water from New York's harbor and water collected in Santa Fe, New Mexico.
-I would then photograph them at different stages in their transformation.
+In 2022, Mattingly began making Salt Forms, sculptures that developed like photographs and read like tidal maps.
+She soaked steel in ocean water from New York's harbor and water collected in Santa Fe, New Mexico.
+She then photographed them at different stages in their transformation.

 -